locuslab/convex_adversarial/README.md

 caused by *any* adversarial perturbation.
 In this case, the robust network has a robust error of 5.8%, and so we are guaranteed that no adversarial attack can ever get an error rate of larger than 5.8%.
 In comparison, the robust error of the standard network is 100%.
+More results on HAR, Fashion-MNIST, and SVHN can be found in the paper.

 <!-- We can also visualize the difference in how these networks train.
 Again, the
 standard network is on the left and the robustly trained network is on the